luciansmith/Moirai.inform/README.md

 # Moirai.inform
-This is my game that I hope to enter into the 2024 IFComp.
-As such, this is not a public release or anything, just a place for me to store my code.
+This is my game that I hoped to enter into the 2024 IFComp, but I'm still working on it for an as-of-yet-undetermined Game Thing.
+As such, this is not a public release, just a place for me to store my code.
 Betatesters can get the latest version from here.

 INSTRUCTIONS FOR BETATESTERS: